vidushish/TrackWise/README.md

 # TrackWise – Personal Task & Habit Tracker with Analytics

 **TrackWise** is a full-stack productivity web application to help users efficiently manage daily tasks, build positive habits, and monitor progress through data-driven analytics.
-Built with the MERN stack and MySQL integration, TrackWise is designed as an end-to-end showcase of modern web development, database management, and data visualization.
+Built with the MERN stack, TrackWise is designed as an end-to-end showcase of modern web development, database management, and data visualization.

 ---